huggingface/blog/logits-processor-zoo.md

     [CiteFromPromptLogitsProcessor(runner.tokenizer, example_prompts, boost_factor=5.0)],
     max_tokens=50,
 ))

->>> Prompt:
-    A user review: very soft, colorful, expensive but deserves its price, stylish.

-    What is the user's opinion about the product's price?
+```

-LLM response:
+> LLM response:
 Based on the user review, the user's opinion about the product's price is: the user is very satisfied, but the price is expensive, but the product is stylish, soft, and colorful, which is the price the user is willing to pay
-```

 Notice how the generation cites the input prompt.